A new way to

 Fast, cost-effective answers when you need them most

 Diagnosing Alzheimer’s disease is a challenge.
-We use the most up-to-date methodology: an automated immunoassay with innovative instrumentation.
-Our results are based on a ratio of p-tau and AB42, which allows for greater than 90% diagnostic accuracy compared to standard assessments.
+We use the most up-to-date methodology: automated immunoassay with innovative instrumentation.
+Our results are based on ratios of p-tau and AB42 (ADEVL) and AB42 and AB40 (AMYR), which allows for greater than 90% diagnostic accuracy compared to standard assessments.
 We also use low-binding tubes, resulting in fewer false results for patients.

-A diagnosis of Alzheimer’s disease can change a patients' lives.
+A diagnosis of Alzheimer’s disease can change a patient's life.
 Receiving a fast, definitive answer from a health care institution they trust can provide hope and a plan for their future.
 Whether it is the right treatment for symptom management, confirmation of diagnosis, or eligibility for clinical trials, we are here to provide the highest quality of care.

-Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70-80% accurate.
-By adding our Alzheimer's disease evaluation, physicians can increase diagnostic accuracy by 12-22% to ensure they are providing the correct diagnosis and treatment for patients.
+Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70%–80% accurate.
+By adding our Alzheimer's disease evaluations, physicians can increase diagnostic accuracy by 12%–22% to ensure they are providing the correct diagnosis and treatment for patients.

 A Test in Focus